 Mr. Griffin is the African-American Museum’s Board President and the Chief Executive Officer and President of Daughters of Charity Services of New Orleans, a health ministry that is committed to strengthening health care in the greater New Orleans community by delivering health care that works, is safe, and leaves no one behind.
-He is responsible for strategic planning and the development of short and long-range objectives, policies and operating plans and budgets, as well as the execution of the philosophy, mission, values, objectives and initiatives of DCSNO.
+He is responsible for strategic planning and development of short and long-range objectives, policies, operating plans and budgets, as well as the execution of the philosophy, mission, objectives, and initiatives of DCSNO.
 He received a BS degree from Dillard University, a MS in Health Care Administration/Management from Meharry Medical College, and a Doctor of Science degree in Health Services Administration from the University of Alabama at Birmingham.
 Mr. Griffin is the father of 5 children, including three A’s & Aces participants.
 He cares about many causes, including children, social action, economic empowerment, education, health, and poverty alleviation.

-Ms. Hart has been the Executive Director of Suite Sales & Services for New Orleans Saints since 2000 and New Orleans Pelicans since 2012.
+Ms. Hart was the Executive Director of Suite Sales & Services for New Orleans Saints since 2000 and New Orleans Pelicans since 2012 until recently retiring.
 She earned a B.A. degree from Louisiana State University with major focus in Journalism, Psychology, and French.
-Cindy is an avid NTRP tennis player and has been a member of several league teams.
+She is an avid NTRP tennis player and has been a member of several league teams.

 Anna Monhartova, Ph.D., President

-Dr. Monhartova, co-founder of A's & Aces, is part of the Tulane faculty teaching international development classes and service learning, and is the Director of Tulane's Social Innovation Social Entrepreneurship Program.
+Dr. Monhartova, co-founder of A's & Aces, is part of the Tulane faculty teaching social innovation and social entrepreneurship classes.
 Dr. Monhartova is a recipient of several community awards, including the New Orleans Saints Community Quarterback Award, St. Elizabeth Guild Volunteer Activist Award, Gambit’s 40 Under 40 Award, Blue Cross and Blue Shield of Louisiana Angel Award, USTA Southern and Louisiana Educational Merit Award and is an honoree as one of the City Business Women of the Year.
 A top-10 nationally ranked college player, Dr. Monhartova was selected as the Conference USA "Player of the Decade" and in 2007 was inducted to Tulane University Athletics Hall of Fame.
 She served as the Men’s & Women’s Assistant Coach at Xavier University and Women’s Assistant Coach at Tulane.
-Prior to college, Anna was a member of the Czech junior national team and was ranked as high as #30 in the world ITF Junior Rankings.
+Prior to college, she was a member of the Czech junior national team and was ranked as high as #30 in the world ITF Junior Rankings.

-Mr. Schumacher, founder of A's & Aces, is responsible for its overall management and strategic direction.
-Mr. Schumacher was the top-ranked junior in Louisiana, a collegiate conference champion and played 50 pro events in Europe and the US.
+Mr. Schumacher, founder of A's & Aces, was the top-ranked junior in Louisiana, a collegiate conference champion and played 50 pro events in Europe and the US.
 David practiced law for 18 years focusing on general civil litigation and appellate practice.
 He is an Elite-level USPTA pro who has taught tennis to thousands of children including over 100 who have played collegiately, many earning tennis scholarships.
 During a seven year term ended by Hurricane Katrina, he guided the never-before-ranked Tulane women’s team into the NCAA top-10, was five-times selected “Louisiana Coach of the Year", and was named Conference USA “Coach of the Decade”.
 He coached the first individual National Champions in any sport at Tulane in 50 years, Tulane’s first women’s tennis All-Americans, first Female Student-Athlete of the Year, 29 All-Conference selections, 35 individual ITA Scholar-Athletes and multiple Academic All-America teams.
 Post-Katrina he ran the Schumacher Tennis Club at Tulane until launching A's & Aces in January 2008.

-Mr. Waguespack works for Encompass Insurance Company as a large loss property adjuster.
-Kenny is a life-long tennis enthusiast and is a committed A's & Aces volunteer volunteering as a the certified USTA Referee for all A's & Aces' USTA sanctioned tournaments (five each year) .
+Mr. Waguespack is retired from Encompass Insurance Company as a large loss property adjuster.
+He is a life-long tennis enthusiast and has been a committed A's & Aces volunteer volunteering as a the certified USTA Referee for all A's & Aces' USTA sanctioned tournaments (five each year) .
 On weekends, Coach Kenny often provides mentoring and coaching (he is certified by the Professional Tennis Registry) to A's & Aces participants, and throughout the year he assists with our fundraising efforts.
 Following his retirement in 2019, Mr. Waguespack joined the A's & Aces staff and he now serves as the Director of Operations.